Sumati4/JavaScript-Brush-Up/README.md

 ### What is JavaScript?

-JavaScript (JS) is a popular programming language that makes websites interactive and dynamic.
+JavaScript (JS) is a popular programming language that convert static web pages to interactive and dynamic web pages.
 It is often used for things like:

 - **Changing web page content**: Updating text, images, and styles without refreshing the page.
 - **Handling user actions**: Responding to clicks, form inputs, or keyboard actions.